AI Mind Reader - xelsed.ai

 neuralConnections array

-Stores all NeuralConnection objects that animate around the brain
+Stores all NeuralConnection objects that animate the pulsing lines around the brain

 let neuralConnections = [];